ajanach/comparison-of-orchestration-systems-for-microservices-applications/README.md

    **Note:** It may take a few minutes for the platform to be online.

 ## K3s - System Services
-Refer to the detailed documentation for deploying the monitoring stack in the AKS infrastructure:
+Refer to the detailed documentation for deploying the monitoring stack in the K3s system-services:
-[k3s Infrastructure README](k3s/system-services/README.md).
+[k3s system-services README](k3s/system-services/README.md).
 This step-by-step guide covers setting up and accessing the kube-prometheus-stack using Helm in a k3s environment.
 The kube-prometheus-stack is a comprehensive monitoring solution that includes Prometheus, Grafana, and other essential monitoring components.